 During litigation, attorneys discovered what initially appeared to be a highly complex computer-related breakdown was, in fact rather basic mechanical weakness.
 Evidence revealed that the door failures were caused mainly from corrosion and wear due to exposure to contaminants such as road salt, salty coastal air, water, and road grit.

 The settlement incorporates the G04 Recall remedy yet goes far beyond it, providing two distinct types of relief.

-- First, Toyota will create a Customer Confidence Program for Class Members that offers free dealership inspection of their Siennas’ sliding doors and on an as needed basis: replacement of latches, locks, hinges, cable sub-assemblies and fuel door assemblies.
-These replacement parts and the G04 Recall efforts are warranted for 10 years from date of first use and the Customer Confidence program travels with the car, meaning subsequent owners are also protected.
+- First, Toyota will create a Customer Confidence Program for Class Members that offers free dealership inspection of their Siennas’ sliding doors and, on an as-needed basis: replacement of latches, locks, hinges, cable sub-assemblies, and fuel door assemblies.
+These replacement parts and the G04 Recall efforts are warranted for 10 years from the date of first use, and the Customer Confidence program travels with the car, meaning subsequent owners are also protected.

-- Second, the settlement offers Class Members reimbursement for prior out of pocket repair costs associated with the failed components.
-Class Members whose vehicles’ power sliding doors require repair will receive a complementary loaner vehicle.
+- Second, the settlement offers Class Members reimbursement for prior out-of-pocket repair costs associated with the failed components.
+Class Members whose vehicles’ power sliding doors require repair will receive a complimentary loaner vehicle.